siciliansoloist/machin-creators/README.md

 # machin-creators
-My team wants to pruduce a machine to male water from air
+My team wants to produce a machine to make water from air